 One of the nice things about being based in the UK is that we have had more time to do a lot more exploring of my home country.
 And one of the places that we’d both been wanting to visit for a while was the Isle of Wight, a relatively small island which sits just off the south coast of England, near the town of Southampton.

-How to Spend 2 Days on the Isle of Wight
+Places to Visit on the Isle of Wight

 Isle of Wight – Day 1